volantvm/volant/docs/6_reference/3_manifest-toml.md

 Fledge validates manifest.toml during build:

 **Required checks:**
-- schema_version must be "1.0"
+- schema_version must be "v1"
 - name must not be empty
 - version must not be empty
 - resources.cpu_cores must be > 0
 - resources.memory_mb must be > 0
-- workload.entrypoint must not be empty
+- workload.type must not be empty (typically "exec")
+- workload.entrypoint must be non-empty array

 **Optional checks:**
 - network.mode must be "bridged", "vsock", or "dhcp"